 At the Swette Center, faculty are reinventing research processes, and by doing so, the Center is producing policy-relevant knowledge to make the consequences of our food choices explicit in quantitative and qualitative terms.

-A hunger-free world where communities across the globe enjoy food produced from thriving, equitable, and environmentally sustainable food systems
+A world where all communities enjoy nutritious food produced from thriving, equitable and environmentally sustainable food systems.

 Kelly and Brian Swette

 The Swette Center for Sustainable Food Systems was established thanks to a major gift from Kelly and Brian Swette.